Warning: Disconnect power before servicing.

 F8 E0F8 E0 means the control board has detected a stuck key on the touchpad keypad overlay.
 One or more membrane switch contacts are continuously closed - as if a button is being held down indefinitely - which prevents normal input processing.

-F9F9 on older Whirlpool oven models with single-digit code displays indicates the door latch system has faulted - either the latch will not engage for self-clean, will not release after self-clean, or the latch position switch is not confirming the expected latch state.
+F9F9 on older Whirlpool oven models with single-digit code displays means the door latch system has faulted.
+Either the latch won't engage for self-clean, won't release after self-clean, or the latch position switch isn't confirming the expected latch state to the control board.

 highintermediate